yamaton/vscode-h2o/README.md

 The common collection currently contains more than 400 command specifications, including `git`, `npm`, `docker`, and `terraform`.
 See [general.txt](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt) for the complete list.

 When an installed command is not in the cache, the extension can create a specification from its `--help` output and save it for later use.
-The bundled scanner does not consult man pages.
+The bundled command-help parser does not consult man pages.

-Set `shellCompletion.scanUnknownCommands` to `false` to prevent these local help scans.
-Downloaded and previously cached specifications remain available.
-The setting applies to the machine running the VS Code Extension Host, including an individual remote environment, and a workspace cannot override it.
+Local help scans are disabled by default.
+When the extension activates on an Extension Host with neither an explicit setting nor a recorded response, it asks whether it may run commands referenced by Shell Script or BitBake files with `--help` there.
+Choosing **Allow Local Scans** sets `shellCompletion.scanUnknownCommands` to `true`; choosing **Keep Disabled** or dismissing the notification leaves downloaded and previously cached specifications available without executing uncached commands.

+You can change `shellCompletion.scanUnknownCommands` later in user settings, or in remote settings when using a remote Extension Host.
+The machine-scoped setting is not synchronized, and a workspace cannot override it.

 To request another curated command specification, [open a request in h2o-curated-data](https://github.com/yamaton/h2o-curated-data/issues/1).